-Although digital transformations of supply chains are in full swing, most companies, large or small, still rely on manual and disconnected processes to manage their purchase orders and vendor performance.
-In this, the most pressing challenges supply chain teams face are the following:
+Although digital transformations of supply chains are in full swing, most companies still rely on manual and disconnected processes to manage their purchase orders and vendor performance.
+In this, the most pressing challenges supply chain teams face the following:

 Manual placement of purchase orders

-Placing purchase orders is an administrative piece of the business that is time and labour-intensive when using faxes, emails and phone calls.
-These tedious tasks and processes, that do not drive value for a company, are prone to error and lead to poor administrative processes.
+Placing purchase orders is an administrative piece of the business that becomes more time and labour-intensive when using faxes, emails and phone calls.
+These tedious tasks and processes, that rarely drive value for a company, are prone to error and lead to poor administrative processes.

 Poor visibility of purchase order status